lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 This allows you to set a default point value, but has the downside of forcing everything to have a point value, which may not be ideal for a question with parts where you want to give the parts point values.

 Overall, this solution is much better than the other one, and works reasonably well.
 In fact, it would be difficult to tell that these were secretly parts if you were just looking at the final pdf, so I measure that as a success.
 The only real limitation with this method is the fact that you cannot use normal questions anywhere anymore.
 Additionally, if you want questions to be outside of a section, then they won't be titled and will instead appear with a number.
 But both of these seem useless to me - why would you need normal questions anymore when you have the `\q` command to do the same thing, and why would you want questions that aren't a part of a section?

+Additionally, this also breaks the "Go to PDF location in code" feature of many <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> editors (double-clicking in Overleaf, CTRL/CMD + Click in LaTeX Workshop, etc.).
+I didn't think much of this at first, but as I wrote, it got more and more annoying, so I've written a follow-up on how to fix this and restore that functionality.
+Thankfully, it's very simple :).

-Regardless, these are real drawbacks to consider.
+So overall, these are real drawbacks to consider.
 I'm glad to say everything else that I've noticed like the question numbering and use of parts has a reasonably easy fix/workaround.

 Now, we'll discuss how to use it, although it should already be apparent from the description of how it works.